SomangshuDas/magnesco-dashboard/README.md

-# Magnesco Dashboard
+# MAGNESCO Dashboard

-The Magnesco Dashboard GitHub repository is a personal project for task management, data visualization, and automation.
+The MAGNESCO Dashboard GitHub repository is a personal project for task management, data visualization, and automation.
 It is intended for private use only and not for public distribution.
 The repository is customized to suit individual needs, with updates and features tailored exclusively for personal workflow optimization.

 ## Features
 - Custom dashboards for workflow optimization